(505) 253-0330 ext.67021

 Math Recovery Intervention Specialists (MRIS) go through comprehensive training that prepares them to provide math intervention to K-5 students.
 The Math Recovery Intervention Specialists at the participating elementary schools:

 - Provide early intervention for at-risk students, serving up to 3 students at a time one-on-one and providing Tier 2 small group intervention

 - Provide instruction at students’ current level and advances students’ knowledge, skill and conceptual understanding

 - Use diagnostic assessments and a structured framework that generate a detailed profile of a student’s current understanding and subsequent progress resulting from intervention

 - Attend collegial meetings throughout the year to continually update teaching practice

 - Provide short-term intervention (10 to 12 weeks) as a supplement to a good classroom program

 - Provide ongoing support and PD for teachers trained in Add+Vantage Math

 Training for Math Recovery Intervention Specialists

-Teachers must have a designation intervention position in order to participate in the Math Recovery training.
+Teachers must have a designated intervention position in order to participate in the Math Recovery training.
 An MRIS course includes: 10 days of coursework, 100 hours of tutoring with first grade students, and 2 professional development projects.

 To enroll in Math Recovery Intervention training, contact Kory Obenshain at (505) 253-0330 ext.
 67021

 Support for Math Recovery Intervention Specialists

 New MRISs receive 5 coaching visits during their training year.
 Continuing MRISs can request coaching and planning support as needed.
 Collegial meetings for all MRISs are held monthly.